Jaguar I-Pace review: boot space, seating & practicality

 In This Review

-- 4Electric motor, drive & performanceThe Jaguar I-Pace is the best-handling pure electric car you can buy, short of the more expensive Porsche Taycan
+- 4Electric motor, drive & performanceThe Jaguar I-Pace is still one of the best-handling electric SUVs you can buy, with sharp steering and punchy acceleration

-- 6Practicality & boot space - currently readingThe Jaguar I-Pace’s boot is a good size and has dedicated cable storage, and there’s plenty of space for rear passengers
+- 6Boot space, seating & practicality - currently readingThe Jaguar I-Pace’s boot is a good size and has dedicated cable storage, and there’s plenty of space for rear passengers